 On the basis of an order from an authorised person, the Bank shall enter a right of lien for the Securities that it manages in separate records and indicate on them information that is required for the creation of a right of lien and that must be presented in the order to enter the right of lien, including information on the pledgee.

 Unlisted domestic Securities.
 The Bank does not conduct Administration of unlisted domestic Securities for the Client, i.e. of domestic unlisted shares, bonds and funds that are not registered for trading on the PSE.
+This does not affect the Client's obligation to pay the Bank any Fee and any Costs associated with keeping such Securities in the relevant register.

 Securities issued as a security (document).
 The Bank does not take into Administration any domestic Securities issued as a security (document) or any similar documents and does not perform their Administration.